elk-audio/elk-docs/documents/sushi_internal_plugins.md

 ### Arpeggiator

-Simple Arpeggiator that repeats in "UP" movement the held MIDI notes on the track, using SUSHI's tempo configuration.
+Simple Arpeggiator that repeats in "UP" movement the held MIDI notes on the track, using Sushi's tempo configuration.

   * **uid** : "sushi.testing.arpeggiator"
   * **Parameters** :
     + "range" : octave range, as integer.
-Range: [1, 5], Default: 2
+Range: [0, 1], Default: 0.25.
+(Normalized from: [1, 5], Default: 2).

 ### Transposer